By Jason Cunningham,

 Modified Tour races all-time, more than any other track.

 different race winners at Thompson, led by Mike Stefanik’s 14

-Ron Silk and Donny Lia have earned the victories in the tour’s first
+all-time lead.
+Ron Silk earned the victory in the tour’s first trip

 Pole Winners: There have been

 40 different pole winners at Thompson, led by Tony Hirschman’s 13.